vstechapps/fullstack-accelerate/docs/intro/index.md

   <div style="max-width: 1000px; margin: 0 auto; text-align: center;">
     <h2 style="font-size: 2.5rem; margin-bottom: 20px;">About the Course</h2>
     <p style="font-size: 1.1rem; line-height: 1.8; color: #333;">
-      The Fullstack Accelerator program is a complete roadmap to becoming a modern full-stack developer.
+      The <b>Fullstack Accelerator</b> program is a complete roadmap to becoming a modern full-stack developer.
       It covers <strong>Java</strong>, <strong>Spring Boot</strong>, <strong>Angular</strong>, and integrates
       real-world application building at each step.
 Perfect for beginners and professionals aiming to upgrade.
     </p>